By: Keisha Hartman

 Leverage your direct mail pieces and integrate them with your digital campaign.
 Creating a cohesive campaign across all channels: direct mail, email, organic and paid social media, allows you to reach your constituents at all touch points.
 Go a step further and personalize your content based on acquisition and how your donors interact with your organization.

 As the year continues to unfold, it’s inevitable that plans will need to be adjusted.
 We hope this is a good framework to help your team start diversifying your digital fundraising beyond in-person events.
-If you need help pivoting or looking for ways to reimagine your fundraising campaigns – reach out to one of our senior consultants today.
+If you need help implementing your ideas or looking for ways to reimagine your virtual fundraising campaign – reach out to one of our senior consultants today.